On the State of Social Media Data for Mental Health Research: Analysis

 \section{Analysis}

 Our literature search yielded 139 articles referencing 111 nominally-unique datasets.
 Application of exclusion criteria left us with 102 datasets.
-Figure \ref{fig:Search} presents the number of articles remaining in our evaluation after these filtering criteria were applied, in addition to filtering criteria related to data availability.

-A majority of the datasets were released after 2012, with an average of 12.75 per year, a minimum of 1 (2012) and a maximum of 23 (2017).
+A majority of the datasets were released after 2012, with an average of 12.75 per year, a minimum of 1 (2012), and a maximum of 23 (2017).
 The 2015 CLPsych Shared Task \cite{coppersmith-etal-2015-clpsych}, Reddit Self-reported Depression Diagnosis \cite{Yates2017DepressionAS}, and ``Language of Mental Health'' \cite{gkotsis-etal-2016-language} datasets were the most reused resources, serving as the basis of 7, 3, and 3 additional publications respectively.
-Table \ref{tab:AvailableData} lists all datasets known to be available for distribution (along with a subset of our annotations).
-Datasets unavailable for distribution and those with unknown availability may be found in our digital directory with similar annotations.
+All datasets known to be available for distribution are available with annotations in the appendix, while remaining datasets are found our digital directory.

 \textbf{Platforms}.
 We identified 20 unique electronic media platforms across the 102 datasets.
 Twitter (47 datasets) and Reddit (22 datasets) were the most widely studied platforms.
 YouTube, Facebook, and Instagram were relatively underutilized for mental health research --- each found less than ten times in our analysis --- despite being the three most-widely adopted social media platforms globally \cite{perrin2019share}.
 We expect our focus on NLP to moderate the presence of YouTube and Instagram based datasets, though not entirely given both platforms offer expansive text fields (i.e. comments, tags) in addition to their primary content of video and images \cite{Chancellor2016QuantifyingAP,choi2016social}.
-It is more likely that use of these platforms for research, as well as Facebook, is hindered by increasingly stringent privacy policies and ethical concerns \cite{panger2016reassessing,benton2017ethical}.
+It is more likely that use of these platforms (and Facebook) for research is hindered by increasingly stringent privacy policies and ethical concerns \cite{panger2016reassessing,benton2017ethical}.